 Creating a Profitable Amazon Advertising Campaign

 Every day, thousands of Amazon sellers start their workday with one common goal: Increase sales.
-While there are numerous strategies that can be used to accomplish this goal, most start with Amazon Advertising campaigns.
+While there are numerous strategies that can be used to accomplish this goal, most start with Amazon ads.

 In general, Amazon will reward products with a high volume of sales by improving their organic search ranking.
 This aspect of Amazon’s search algorithm helps strengthen already established sellers while creating implied barriers of entry for new sellers.
 Because of this, new sellers cannot rely solely on organic traffic to grow their business and drive sales.

-In order to compete with larger, more established companies, most sellers will turn to Amazon pay-per-click advertisements to jump-start their efforts.
-While difficult to execute, a properly run Amazon PPC advertising campaign will help you sell your products while simultaneously improving organic search rankings.
+In order to compete with larger, more established companies, most sellers will turn to Amazon PPC strategy to jump-start their efforts.
+While difficult to execute, a properly run PPC strategy will help you sell your products while simultaneously improving organic search rankings.

 But, where do you start?